-Our deputy designated officers are: (When Rebecca Davies and Victoria Oram are in holiday) Rachel Davies & Sam Martin
+Our deputy designated officers are: (When Rebecca Davies and Victoria Oram are in holiday) Rachel Hooper & Sam Martin and in their absence Donna Kelly or Natasha Baker.

 When the setting is open but the designated person is not on site, a suitable trained deputy is available at all times for staff to discuss safeguarding concerns and they have contact numbers for the designated persons if necessary.